 - Your mind gets preoccupied with suicidal thoughts.

-What is Stage 4 mental illness?
+What Is Stage 4 Mental Illness?

 Reaching Stage 4 of any mental illness entails dealing with severe symptoms that most likely affect your functioning and relationships.
+At this level, one may be diagnosed with a major depressive disorder or other severe mental conditions.

 No, overreacting is technically not a mental illness but a symptom of one – particularly bipolar disorder.